djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 - drag it onto timeline
 - double click and view in source monitor, use in and out points to grab sections

-## Editing keyboard
+## 6. Editing keyboard

+**try i and o in the source monitor** - to get the rough cut edits

+- i - in point
+- o - out point

+check snap is on (magnet icon in timeline)

+use shorten clip rather than cut (razor)

 - up down arrow - next section
 - mouse wheen - left and right
 - alt mouse wheel - zoom

 - j and l - fast forward

-- i - in point
-- o - out point

 - - and + - zoom in
 - Ctrl + - zoom in
 - Alt and mouse wheen to zoom in an dout

 - Ctrl + Shift + Y - redo

 ### Tools

 v - selection tool
 c - razor tool
+n - rolling edit  (to get cut point to suit actions better) y - slip tool (change in and out points without changing time) z - zoom (or alt click to zoom out)

 shift delete - delete get rid of space (ripple delete)